rajesh-1918/chatbot/README.md

 The responses available are Text, Option, Pause and Image.
 I used only the text response type which is used for ordinary text responses.
 ![1d](https://user-images.githubusercontent.com/99713423/196046825-8593d327-63d6-4338-a5b4-2c098476226f.jpg)

+## Limitations
+This chatbot requires lot more intents to make it robust

+## Learnings
+Building simple chartbot using google dialogeflow

 ##                                  The End